-The move towards multiannual grants requires that the EIT adopts a portfolio approach, which means that the emphasis will be switched from transaction controls at the level of activities at specific points of time to the continuous monitoring of KIC's progress made towards multiannual objectives, focusing on impact, results, potential risks and systemic weaknesses in their delivery over the three-year planning.
-Details on the portfolio approach are explained further in the note.
+The move towards multiannual grants required that the EIT adopted a portfolio approach, which means that the emphasis is switched from transaction controls at the level of activities at specific points of time to the continuous monitoring of the KIC's progress made towards multiannual objectives, focusing on impact, results, potential risks and systemic weaknesses in their delivery over the multi-year planning.

-The EIT introducing an implementation method to allocate grants to KIC partners implementing projects through a cascade funding system, by the extended use of financial support to third parties.
+Therefore, the EIT introduced an implementation method to allocate grants to KIC partners implementing projects through a cascade funding system, by the extended use of financial support to third parties.

 Cascade funding, also known as Financial Support to Third Parties (FSTP) or sub-granting under the EU Financial Regulation, is a commonly used mechanism to deliver EU funding.
 It means that the implementation of the portfolio of activities is cascaded by the beneficiary to further recipients of the EU grant via calls.
 In case of the fully cascaded model, FSTP is applied to a larger extent, meaning that a larger proportion of the grant is spent by sub-grantees.
-Translating this into the KIC model, the beneficiaries of the GA will be the KIC Legal Entities and/or Co-Location Centres only, while KIC partners become recipients of FSTP and will not be parties acceding directly to the GA.
+Translating this into the KIC model, the beneficiaries and affiliated entities of the GA will be the KIC Legal Entity and the Co-Location Centres only, while KIC partners become recipients of FSTP and will not be parties acceding directly to the GA.
 Nevertheless, they will participate actively in the implementation of the action, and they will contribute to the delivery of the impact as well as financial sustainability of the KIC.
 Sub-grants will be awarded based on clear and transparent criteria that are to be spelled out in the KIC's Business Plan proposal.
-It is important to note that KICs already use FTSP for certain activities (e.g. scholarships, venture support, etc.).
-However, under the new implementation model, cascade funding will become the standard implementation mode meaning that a significant portion of the EIT grant will be spent under FTSP.
+It is important to note that in Horizon 2020 the KICs already used FTSP for certain activities (e.g. scholarships, venture support, etc.).
+However, under the new implementation model, cascade funding has become the standard implementation mode meaning that a significant portion of the EIT grant is spent under FTSP.